GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 handled via `Permissions-Policy` for any cross-origin subresource or obtained via JavaScript which executes in the cross-origin context.

-### Whart is the impact of Chome's UA reduction on bot detection?
+### How does User-Agent reduction affect bot detection?

 Chrome's change to its user-agent string does not directly impact the user-agent string that a bot chooses to send.

 Bots may choose to update their own strings to reflect the reduced information Chrome sends, but that is entirely their implementation choice.
+Chrome is still sending the same user-agent format, and bots that append their own identifier to the end of a Chrome user-agent string can continue to do so.

-Chrome is still sending the same user-agent format and bots that append their own identifier to the end of a Chrome user-agent string can continue to do that.
-For any concerns with specific bots, it may be worth reaching out directly to the owners to ask if they have any plans to change their own strings.
+For any concerns with specific bots, it may be worth reaching out directly to the owners to ask if they have any plans to change their user-agent string.

 ## Shared storage